micafer/ansible-role-hadoop/README.md

 Hadoop ansible role
 =========================

-Installs and configure Hadoop system in a cluster of nodes.
+Installs and configure Hadoop system (version 1.2.1) in a cluster of nodes.
 How to use it:

 In the "Worker Nodes"